 The estimated amount of the liability for legal claim is recorded, on the accompanying statement of net position, based on the Authority's evaluation of the probability of an unfavorable outcome in the litigation of such legal claims.
-The Authority consulted with legal counsel to determine whether an unfavorable outcome is probable.
+The Authority consulted with legal counsel to determine whether unfavorable outcomes are probable.
 Because of uncertainties inherent in the estimation process, management's estimate of the liability for legal claims may change in the near term.